nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Update a specific Student’s Details**
+**Use case: Update Specific Student’s Details**

 **MSS**

-1. CSO requests to list students
+1. CSO requests to list students.
-2. TuitiONE shows a list of students
+2. TuitiONE shows a list of students.
-3. CSO update the details of the specific student (school, address, lesson taken) Use case ends.
+3. CSO updates the details of the specific student (school, address or lesson taken).

+   Use case ends.

 **Extension**

 - 2a.
 The list is empty.

-  Use case ends.
+  - 2a1.
+CSO proceeds to add the student who is missing from the list.
+  - 2a2.
+Continue from step 1.

 - 2b.
 List does not contain the student.
   - 2b1.
-CSO proceed to add the student missing from the list.
+CSO proceeds to add the student who is missing from the list.
   - 2b2.
 Continue from step 1.

 *{More to be added}*